How to Play Blackjack

 Insurance

-When the dealer has an ace card up, you will be offered to buy insurance.
-The Insurance bet is placed separately on a designated portion of the table.
-A player takes Insurance is essentially betting that the dealer was dealt a blackjack, and this bet pays 2:1 if won.
-So why is it called insurance?
-Because if the dealer has blackjack, and insurance is taken and the player doesn't have blackjack, no money is lost.
+When the dealer has a visible ace card, you will be offered to buy insurance.
+Insurance bet is placed separately on a designated portion of the table.
+A player who takes insurance is essentially betting that the dealer was dealt a blackjack, and this bet pays 2:1 if won.
+It is called insurance because if the dealer has a blackjack and the player does not it assures that no money is lost.

 Anchorman - the player seated in the last seat of the table, on far right of the dealer and last to act.

-Blackjack – the hand that automatically wins because it contains both an Ace and a 10 card.
+Blackjack – the hand that automatically wins because contains both an Ace and a 10 card.

 Bust - a hand which totals over 21 points, automatically losing.